 Currently, India has about 30 P2P lending portals.
 Such as Faircent, i2ifunding, Lendbox, Cashkumar, Rupeecircle, etc. to name a few.
 The P2P lending expected to be generated in India over the next 5 years is around $ 4 billion.
 Whereas in China, the P2P lending is already touching $ 100 bn.

-Most of RBI guidelines and NBFC registration process are quite same for a normal NBFC and NBFC P2P.
+Most of the RBI guidelines and NBFC registration processes are quite the same for a normal NBFC and NBFC P2P.
 In this article, we mention those that have been specifically laid down for such FinTech companies.

 NBFC P2P Lending Process

 First, a borrower goes through a quick soft credit pull with the P2P platform to determine initial eligibility.
 (Most platforms have strict criteria for credit history so that repayments are ensured).
 The platform operator evaluates their suitability by checking their credit history and their capacity to repay the loan.
 According to their assessment, the platforms assigns a “loan & risk grade”.
 This will help lenders to assess how much of a risk lending to this specific might be.
 Then the borrower lists his/her loan, including the interest rate they’re willing to pay.